Can You Quit Your Job While on Workers Comp?

 When you are injured on the job, it can be difficult to know what to do next.
 You may be wondering if you can continue working or if you need to take time off to recover.

-Contact a workers’ compensation lawyer at Collier Law for assistance with your workers’ comp case to learn more about workers’ compensation benefits and your rights.
+Contact Collier Law for assistance with your workers’ comp case to learn more about workers’ compensation benefits and your rights.

 What Does Workers’ Compensation Cover in North Carolina?